-Figure 3 compares the borrower sales corresponding to non-performing loans with those corresponding to performing loans for the seasoned borrowers who took more than one loan from the fintech payment company.
-A few interesting things stand out here: first, as discussed above, merchants with non-performing loans show discontinuity but only on their second and subsequent loans.
+We can see these heterogeneities from Figure 3 and Figure 4.
+Figure 3 compares the borrower sales corresponding to non-performing loans with those corresponding to performing loans for the repeat borrowers.
+We see that non-performing borrowers show discontinuity but only on their second and subsequent loans.
 Remember that non-performing loans are those loans that either went into default or were delayed 30 days beyond their implied due date.
-Because a defaulting borrower does not receive another loan, all the non-performing first loans are basically loans in delay.
-Thus, our result implies those merchants who were delayed on their first loan do not reduce their sales discontinuously.
-Reduced sales is a behavior that we observe in the non-performing repeat loans only.
+Because a defaulting borrower does not receive another loan, all the non-performing first loans of the repeat borrowers are basically loans that were late.
+The regression results for different samples that feature in these figures are given in Table 6.

-The regressions in Table 6 confirm the visual evidence.
-Moreover, from the regressions for the non-repeat borrowers in Table 6 and in Figure 4, we see that the non-repeat borrowers do not exhibit any discontinuous reduction.
-Taken together, this evidence points to some learning effects, where merchants learn through their experience over loans that they could manipulate their sales to evade loan enforcement.
+Figure 4 and the corresponding regression results in Table 6 establish that non-repeat borrowers also do not seem to divert sales.
+Taken together with the evidence in the previous paragrpah, this points to some learning effects.
+It appears merchants learn through their experience over loans that they could manipulate their sales to evade loan enforcement.
 Fink, Jack and Masiye (2020) also find similar results in the context of micro consumption loans in rural Zambia, where borrowers showed much lower repayment rates on their repeat loans due to borrowers gaining the insight that the lender had limited power to enforce loans.
+A rather striking difference between the non-repeat borrowers and the repeat borrowers is apparent when we compare defaulting loans among them.
+In Figure 5 and corresponding regressions in Tables 6 and 7 we see that non-repeat defaulting borrowers not only don't show any discontinuity they also show a decreasing trend in sales before-disbursal.
+Quite distinctively, repeat defaulting borrowers show a healthy picture on the eve of disbursal but a sharp discontinuity on the day of disbursal.

 Because the sales are normalized by the merchant's long-term average sales, the value of transactions bigger than one implies that the merchant's sales are above the long-term average.
-Further, the estimate for discontinuity gives us the change in sales relative to the average.
-This way, we can easily determine the change in percentage points of average sales.
-From regression results, we observe that borrowers, on average, drop their sales by about 18 percentage points right after loan disbursal on repeat loans that end as non-performing loans.
+Further, the estimate for discontinuity gives us the change in sales relative to that average.
+Thus, the estimated discontinuity in the regression results reflects the change in sales in percentage points of average sales.
+Keeping these in mind, we observe from Table 6 that borrowers, on average, drop their sales by about 18 percentage points right after loan disbursal on repeat loans that end as non-performing loans.
+This drop corresponds to 17.8% of the counterfactual sales on disbursal date, given by the intercept.
 The drop is economically significant not only for the large drop but also because it pushes down the sales from above the long-term average pre-disbursal to below the long-term average post-disbursal.
-The sales post-disbursal depress to about 17% below the long-term average.
-We also run a similar regression as in Table 6 but with daily number of transactions as the dependent variable.
-We find a similar discontinuous drop in the number of transactions for non-performing loans.
-However, from the regression results in Table A5 in Appendix A, the
+Instantly after disbursal, sales plummet to about 17% below the long-term average.
+We also run a similar

-Figure 3: Merchants' Normalized Transaction Value Pre- and Post- Loan Disbursal
+Figure 3: Repeat Borrowers - Normalized Transaction Value Pre- and Post- Disbursal